 There are some situations in which it may not be practical to surgically repair a torn meniscus.
 For instance, surgery may be inappropriate due to the patient’s age.
 Also, if there is too much arthritis in the joint, surgery on the torn meniscus may not offer the desired benefit.
 In these cases, other options may be considered, such as:

 - Exercise and physical therapy

 In some cases, knee replacement surgery may be considered if the joint is completely worn out.

 The Importance of an Accurate Diagnosis

-Because there are other problems that can cause knee pain (e.g. patellofemoral pain, arthritis, ACL tear, inflammation), it is important to be fully evaluated for your knee pain.
-With a proper diagnosis a course of treatment can be laid out for you to get you back on your feet again.
+In addition to a meniscus tear, several other issues can cause knee pain, including patellofemoral syndrome, arthritis, an anterior cruciate ligament (ACL) tear, and knee joint inflammation.
+Therefore, it is important to have your knee pain fully evaluated.
+With a proper diagnosis, an appropriate course of treatment can be laid out for you to help you get back on your feet again.